Warwick-Allen/essays/theological_profile.md

   - Sexual intercourse outside marriage is sinful.
   - Homosexual acts are sinful.

-**Alignment**: These positions represent conservative evangelical, Reformed, Baptist, Catholic, and Orthodox consensus on marriage and sexuality.
-The complementarian position distinguishes from egalitarian evangelicals.
+**Alignment**: These positions represent the conservative evangelical, Reformed, Baptist, Catholic, and Orthodox consensus on marriage and sexuality.
+The complementarian position distinguishes from the egalitarian evangelicals.

 ### Gender Roles
 - **In Marriage**: Complementarian - different roles with husband as head.